-Year 1 and 2 students will continue to participate in reading groups where they will practice and develop important reading skills through a variety of activities.
-Independent reading will continue to be a focus where students practise the skills and strategies they have been explicitly taught.
+Year 2 students will continue to participate in reading groups where they will practise and develop important reading skills through a variety of activities.

 Children will be engaged in a variety of topics this term that will allow them to deepen their understanding of number, shape and measurement.
-We will continue to use various equipment (e.g Numicon / abacas) in the classroom as it is a multi-sensory approach that assists students to develop a powerful understanding of number ideas and number relationships.
+We will continue to use various equipment in the classroom (multi-sensory approach) to assist students to develop a powerful understanding of number ideas and number relationships.

-During Term 4, the Year 1 and 2 students will continue developing their socials skills through The Resilience Project program.
-Our weekly lessons are divided up into categories- Emotional Literacy, Mindfulness, Gratitude and Empathy.
-Lessons are connected to the Australian Curriculum and all students will continue to complete tasks in their own workbooks.
-We believe these lessons, together with our daily meditation sessions are beneficial to both staff and students in developing positive mental health strategies.
+The Year 1 and 2 students will continue their work with the Resilience Rights and Respectful Relationship program.
+Lessons are taught weekly and divided up into categories such as Emotional Literacy, Personal Strengths and Problem Solving.
+Lessons are connected to the Victorian Curriculum and align with our School Values beautifully.
+We believe these lessons, together with our daily Welcome Circles will be beneficial to both staff and students in developing positive mental health strategies.

 Library and ICT (Information, Communication and Technology)

-We will continue to run our Platoons program this term.
-Year 1 students will have their session on Thursday session 1 after meditation and the Year 2 session will be on a Monday morning at 9:50.
+The Year 1 students will have their session on Thursdays at 1.50pm and the Year 2 session will be on a Wednesday afternoon.
 This session provides the students with an opportunity to participate in physical activity and practice important motor skills.

 Home Reading and Homework

 Take home readers are an important part of learning to read.
 We send home readers that are meant to be easy for your child to read to develop a joy of reading.
 The words and pattern of the text are to be very familiar so fluency and confidence are increased.
 It is important that you chat to your child about their reading, asking questions and having a conversation about the text.
 This assists in ensuring your child is understanding the text and not just decoding the words.